OOlashyn/oolashyn.github.io/_posts/2023-11-05-calling-cloud-flows-in-power-pages.md

 tags: [PowerPlatform, PowerPages, PowerAutomate]
 ---

 Calling cloud flows from Power Pages was always a complicated endeavour from a security and general perspective.
 However, an introduction of native support for this back in June was a game changer.
 Now, we can even send files from Power Pages to cloud flows.
-Let's see how it can be done and what pitfalls you need to avoid.
+Let's see how it can be done and what pitfalls you need to avoid (including some issues with flows itself - see more at the end of the post).
 At the end of this article you will find the full code and demo on how this works, so feel free to jump ahead.

 ## Action plan